-UT Southwestern Medical Center (UTSW) was awarded 1 of 5 national Physician Scientist Institutional Awards by the Burroughs Wellcome Fund to develop our “Training Resident Doctors as Innovators in Science (TARDIS)” program.
-TARDIS is a residency-focused initiative that will help develop one-to-two-year, laboratory-based research training tracks characterized by highly individualized mentorship augmented by specialized training, faculty expertise, and technology platforms.
+UT Southwestern Medical Center was awarded 1 of 5 national Physician Scientist Institutional Awards by the Burroughs Wellcome Fund to develop the “Training Resident Doctors as Innovators in Science (TARDIS)” program.
+TARDIS is a residency-focused initiative characterized by a two-year Resident Research-Intensive Training Experience (R²ITE) that enables continuous research engagement during residency and its transitions, and Tiered Mentorship to support the resident throughout training, reinforcing her/his commitment to a career in science, and mitigating real and perceived barriers to MD-based research.
 The program will continuously support the research residency-fellowship-faculty career transitions for trainees, encompassing the appointment of trainees as faculty upon attainment of a K or equivalent career development award.

 Mission and Philosophy